carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 |3|Always begins with a '+' and sometimes the same info in line 1|
 |4|Has a string of characters which represent the quality scores; must have same number of characters as line 2|

-We can view the first complete read in one of the files our dataset by using `head` to look at the first four lines.
+We can view the first complete read in one of the files from our dataset by using `head` to look at the first four lines.
+But we have to decompress one of the files first.

 ~~~
 $ cd /dc_workshop/data/untrimmed_fastq/

+$ gunzip JP4D_R1.fastq.gz

 $ head -n 4 JP4D_R1.fastq
 ~~~